Shoonya-Dev/ShoonyaApi-py/README.md

 }

 #### <a name="md-get_positions"></a> get_positions()

-retrieves the positions cf and day as a list
+retrieves the overnight and day positions as a list

 Example:
 ```